Rolled Oats and Steel Cut Oats – Is There a Difference?

 They all start from the same grains, but they are cut differently.
 Rolled oats are steamed slightly to make them cook faster, but otherwise, they aren’t any different from steel cut oats.

-The extra processing isn’t a big deal, because you have to remember this process called digestion where you break down food to absorb it.
+The extra processing isn’t that big a deal, because you have to remember this process called digestion where you break down food to absorb it.
 So these oats are all the same once they get past your mouth.

 But let’s compare the oats to see what all the differences are…